Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

         {
             currentScale += directionOfChange * fractionDeltaStep;

-            // When currenScale reaches the minimum or maximum resolution, this switches the direction of resolution change. if (currentScale <= 0.0f || currentScale >= 1.0f) {
+            // When currentScale reaches the minimum or maximum resolution, this switches the direction of resolution change. if (currentScale <= 0.0f || currentScale >= 1.0f) {
                 directionOfChange *= -1.0f;